monomon/neovim-config/README.md

 Welcome to my repo used for keeping my Neovim configuration files that are important for me whenever I setup a new system that I use neovim regularly on.

-This branch is for migrating my repository to using vim-plug from pathogen.vim.
-If you are using this branch, please run :PlugInstall when you are done installing the repository in order to install plugins.

 This project is licensed under the terms of the [MIT license](https://github.com/Tenn1518/neovim-config/blob/master/LICENSE).

  Plugins | Description